rchuvilev/npm-jetpack/README.md

 ## Description

-This package is dedicated to help in handling npm packages versions while publishing.
+This package is dedicated to help in handling npm packages versions for publishing.

 ## Usage overview